Differentiable Safe Controller Design through Control Barrier Functions: Safe Controller Design

-Although theoretically feasible, extracting the interior safe policy $\pi_{int}(x)$ can be challenging when the dynamics in~\eqref{eq:system} becomes complex.
+An explicit construction of $\pi_{int}(x)$ is achievable for linear dynamical systems through multi-parametric programming~\cite{tabas2022safe}.
+The recent work~\cite{wang2022explicit} proposes an algorithm to extract an explicit or closed-form safe policy from CBFs for system~\eqref{eq:system}.
+Such an explicit interior policy is desirable since in this case the gauge map can be evaluated in closed-form, making both the training and online evaluation of NN-gauge computationally efficient.
+However, for general nonlinear systems, the proposed algorithm in~\cite{wang2022explicit} can be complex to apply in practice.
 To address this issue, we propose an alternative method that implicitly constructs an interior safe policy by choosing $\pi_{int}(x)$ as the Chebyshev center~\cite{boyd2004convex} of $K_{cbf}(x)$.
 Specifically, we have $\pi_{int}(x) = u^*$ where $u^*$ is the solution to the following LP:

 where $a_{u, i}$ denotes the $i$-th row of $A_u$, $b_{u,i}$ denotes the $i$-th entry of $b_u$, and $d_u$ represents the number of linear constraints defining $U$.
 The Chebyshev center formulation of $\pi_{int}(x)$ pushes $\pi_{int}(x)$ away from the boundary of $K_{cbf}(x)$.
 It also facilitates training of the upstream NN, since it makes the target function that the NN needs to learn smoother.
 By the validity of CBF, the safe control set $K_{cbf}(x)$ is a non-empty polytope for all $x \in \mathcal{C}$.
 By choosing $\pi_{int}(x)$ as the Chebyshev center from~\eqref{eq:chebyshev}, we readily have that $\pi_{int}(x) \in \text{Int}(K_{cbf}(x))$ for $R> 0$ and the shifted safe control set $\hat{K}_{cbf}(x)$ is a C-set.